silliman/fabric-lab-IBM-Z/lab4.rst

 .. image:: images/lab4/3.08_digitalpropertynetwork.png

 **Note:** This will load the same *Digital Property Network* sample application that you worked with in the prior section of this lab.
 However, it is not loading it from your Ubuntu on IBM Z instance.
 It is getting it from the Internet- but since you did not make any changes to the network definition in section 2, what you are getting here is the same as what you worked with in section 2.
-I could have you download the Business Network Archive file from your Ubuntu instance to your classroom laptop and then upload that file to the Hyperledger Composer Playground.
+I could have had you download the Business Network Archive file from your Ubuntu instance to your classroom laptop and then upload that file to the Hyperledger Composer Playground.
 But to save you the tedium of having to do that now, I just had you load it from the Internet.
 You only have the luxury of doing that because you are working with Hyperledger Composer-provided sample applications, so the Hyperledger Composer Playground GUI is aware of them.

 **Step 3.9:** Scroll up in your browser window and in the upper right you should see some information about the digitalproperty-network: